oreqizer/oreqizer/content/the-math-of-fitness/index.md

 Finally, to pick specific movements we want to develop, we can look at existing sports for inspiration, since they contain a plethora of awesome movements to choose from.
+This is what CrossFit does.
 The more we pick the better, the more well rounded our fitness will be! :muscle:

 All three lifts of **powerlifting** — the _squat_, _deadlift_ and _bench press_,
 together with the _strict press_, are awesome for developing both strength and